eldday/webresume/README.md

 ### 5. **Account Management**
 **Add/Update Users.** This includes User name , Password, and Access Level.
 ### 6. **Profile**
-**Update Profile Information** The initial base.php page and the top menu both get information from the profile table in the datbabase.
+**Update Profile Information** The initial base.php page and the top menu both get information from the profile table in the database.
 These values can be updated in the admin console modal.

 ## Unauthenticated Access